betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

 When this was undertaken in VisIt in 2009,
 [250K lines of code across 2,800+ files](https://github.com/visit-dav/visit/commit/4c9f66cdbbd0d311e24023da441024cf85de936b).
 were changed.
 To split this across multiple PRs and branches (**note:**
-[binary content in VisIt's Subversion repo at the time](https://bssw.io/blog_posts/continuous-technology-refreshment-an-introduction-using-recent-tech-refresh-experiences-on-visit) would have made this near impractical), the team could have agreed to permit both build systems to temporarily co-exist in the main line of development during a period of tansition.
+[binary content in VisIt's Subversion repo at the time](https://bssw.io/blog_posts/continuous-technology-refreshment-an-introduction-using-recent-tech-refresh-experiences-on-visit) would have made this impractical), the team could have agreed to permit both build systems to temporarily co-exist in the main line of development during a period of tansition.
 While the rest of the team continued to operate on Autotools, developer(s) handling the migration to CMake could